[This blog was originally posted on Aug 20, 2019 and has been updated to showcase new examples]

 When you design an email for the campaign you are planning, what is the first thought that comes to your mind?
 The message, the tone of the email or the email design are some of the first thoughts that you tend to have when creating your email.
 But, have you ever thought of the email header or the footer design?

-While the content and design are important, it is the email’s header and the footer that complete the email and make it whole.
+While the content and design are important, it is the email’s header and the footer that complete it and make it whole.
 The header is the first thing that the subscriber sees when they open your email, and hence it needs to be attractive and well thought.

 According to Hatchbuck.com, consumers who purchase products through email spend 138% more than those that don’t receive email offers.